What Happens After Mediation?

 • The Parenting Plan protects the children

-• Both parties freely consented
+• Both parties consent freely

 • Changing your surname

-• Insurance and beneficiary updates
+• Updating insurance and beneficiary details

 • Property transfers

-• Administrative and financial processes
+• Other administrative and financial processes

-How Long Does This Post-Mediation Process Take?
+How Long Does the Post-Mediation Process Take?

-• court availability
+• Court availability

-• sheriff service times
+• Sheriff service timelines

 Why Mediation Makes the Divorce Process Smoother

-Mediation is not only emotionally healthier, but it also makes the legal process significantly easier by ensuring:
+Mediation simplifies the legal process by ensuring:

-• No need for lengthy court battles
+• No need for prolonged court battles

 • Reduced legal costs